 What are Interventions?

 Our aim is to ensure that all children reach their educational potential and feel safe and happy at school.
 Sometimes children need additional support to help them with this and so we offer a wide range of interventions to support children on their learning journeys.
-This support can be individual or in small groups and is led by the Inclusion Co-ordinator, Mrs Heather Philcox, or a teaching assistant.
+This support can be individual or in small groups and is led by the Inclusion Manager, Mrs Heather Philcox, or a teaching assistant.
 We are very lucky to have a strong, caring and capable team of teaching assistants who work hard in the classroom and outside.

 Here is a description of some of the interventions that we do in school: